 Visitor Service volunteers meet when needed for scheduled group tours or presentations, pre-scheduled hours to assist in the gift shop during busy periods, or for special exhibit openings.

 Volunteers interested in educational services work with the Museum’s mission to develop curriculum and special programming that focuses on fire safety.
-Programs address Colorado Department of Education standards by using sections on history, writing, and fire prevention.
-Educational service goals change yearly as projects are developed and completed.
 Current projects include:

 Exhibits and Collections

-Because of the nature of the work, volunteers desiring this position are required to learn basic concepts of collections care from a volunteer training manual and pass an oral exam before being accepted in this position.
+Because of the nature of the work, volunteers desiring this position are required to learn basic concepts of collections care.
+Collections and exhibits volunteers must pass a verbal exam before being accepted for this position.

 Fundraising and Special Events